-What does a rival employers pay have to do with their job offers?
+What does a competing employers pay have to do with them?

 If the top employers are not competing for talent and willing to let rivals see sensitive compensation information, does it mean their only collective interest is to systematically prevent job seeker access to wage information?

 When an employer knows more about pay than job applicants, it creates an information gap known as ‘information asymmetry.’

 Mediclinic isn’t transparent about pay in job adverts and unfairly forces job seekers to reveal pay expectations.